-When an employer offers a 401(k) plan to its employees, it selects an individual or group of individuals, known as plan fiduciaries, 5 to oversee the administration of the 401(k) plan for the exclusive benefit of plan participants and beneficiaries, consistent with ERISA and the terms of the plan.
+When an employer offers a 401(k) plan to its employees, it selects an individual or group of individuals, known as plan fiduciaries,6 to oversee the administration of the 401(k) plan for the exclusive benefit of plan participants and beneficiaries, consistent with ERISA and the terms of the plan.
 The plan fiduciaries must arrange for the provision of the many services required to establish and maintain a 401(k) plan.

 Administrative services maintain the framework of a 401(k) plan and include recordkeeping functions, such as maintaining plan and participant records and creating and delivering participant account statements (Figure 2).
-DOL regulations generally require plans to allow participants to change their investment elections at least quarterly, 6 but most 401(k) plan participants are permitted to make daily transactions in their plans.7 Administrative service providers process all participant transactions.
-In addition, plan fiduciaries must arrange for administrative services relating to setting up, converting, and terminating plans, as well as trustee services.8
+DOL regulations generally require plans to allow participants to change their investment elections at least quarterly,7 but most 401(k) plan participants are permitted to make daily transactions in their plans.8 Administrative service providers process all participant transactions.
+In addition, plan fiduciaries must arrange for administrative services relating to setting up, converting, and terminating plans, as well as trustee services.9 Participant-focused services help employees fully realize the benefits of their 401(k) plans.
+Plan sponsors provide a wide array of communications, educational resources, and advice services to help participants invest and plan for retirement (Figure 2).10 Plan fiduciaries select a menu of professionally managed investment options that typically covers a range of risk and return,11 sometimes including a brokerage window through which participants may select securities not in the plan's menu.12 If a plan sponsor permits loans, the plan fiduciaries must arrange for loan processing services.13 In addition, plans may opt to provide participants with access to installment payments or periodic distributions or annuity purchasing services at the time of retirement.14

-Services Provided to 401(k) Plans
+FIGURE 2 Services Provided to 401(k) Plans